Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Brighter, bolder catalogues from Woolworths Direct in 1999

-Colin Cobain (New Channels Director), Leo McKee (MD) and Freemans Executive Jim Gillies open the new Woolworths Direct Fulfilment Centre in Braunstone, Leicestershire in 1999Cobain approached his new role with enthusiasm, helping sales to rocket far beyond expecations.
-This led to stock shortages and generated some teething problems as the new teams gelled, and learned about difficulty of accepting orders by mail and advance payments by cheque.
+Colin Cobain (New Channels Director), Leo McKee (MD) and Freemans Executive Jim Gillies open the new Woolworths Direct Fulfilment Centre in Braunstone, Leicestershire in 1999Cobain approached the role with gusto, beating his sales target.
+This led to stock shortages and some teething problems, and highlighted the danger of taking orders and payment by post.
 Despite this 'Direct' went into the new millennium with confidence.
-The foundations had been laid to sustain the operation for twenty years, and the £300m target was in sight.
+Foundations had been laid to sustain the operation for twenty years, and the £300m target was in sight.

-Cobain was also the man behind another landmark opening, as he persuaded the Group CEO to authorise a small venture onto the Internet.
-He hired Digitas to complete the build, setting them a target to get the new Woolworths.co.uk on-line before Millennium Day.
+Cobain also persuaded the Group CEO to authorise a small, ground-breaking venture to establish a web presence.
+He commissioned Digitas, to get Woolworths.co.uk on-line before Millennium Day.

 We're on the web!